jaythegeek/laravel-worldpay/README.md

 # Laravel WorldPay

 Laravel WorldPay is a package that helps you to process WorldPay payments directly from credit or debit cards.
-Though in beta, you may also create orders and fetch orders from the WorldPay REST API.
+Though in beta, you may also create orders and fetch orders from the WorldPay Online REST API.

 ## Install